laingangiang2006/Clear-Lens/README.md

-# ClearLens — News Bias Detector
+# Clear Lens — News Bias Detector

 ## Project Overview
 ClearLens is a high-fidelity media literacy tool built for **Next Byte Hacks V2**.
 It empowers readers to "see past the spin" by identifying political framing, loaded language, and missing perspectives in news articles through real-time URL analysis.